5 MCP Servers We Use to Run Client Outbound on Claude Code

 - Navigate to the company website

-- Check if the site loads (dead sites get flagged immediately)
+- Check if it loads (dead sites get flagged immediately)

 - Pull the homepage headline and key messaging